Investing In Women’s Leadership

 02National Office StaffView the Team

-Rita SarinGlobal Vice President and Country Director THP India
+Rita SarinGlobal Vice President and Country Director India

 A sociology lecturer turned grassroots activist, Rita joined the ranks of women’s rights movement in India in the early 1980s.
 Rita was part of the team which set up India’s first women’s non-governmental organisation, the Centre for Women and Development Studies.
 This phase in her life gave her an opportunity to work closely with women and their communities in the villages of North India where she moiled through issues of gender equity, local governance, and development.
 In 2001, she joined THP India where she has committed her life to ignite and sustain the leadership spirit of elected women at the grassroots level in India.
 Under her leadership, THP India has enabled spaces that promote the active participation of women in local governance.
 Prior to joining THP, Rita served as a National Program Advisor for the Swedish International Development Agency (SIDA).
 Rita holds an M.Phil in Sociology from the University of Chandigarh and a post-M.Phil in Development Policies from the University of Nottingham, UK.
 Over the last 35 years, she has led and mentored more than 100 organisations implementing strategies to empower women in local democracy.
 She has been recognised for her commendable work in forging pathways that put issues of social and gender justice at the centre of policy-making.
 She is a recipient of several awards: ’25 Women of Excellence’ by the FICCI; ‘Women Leadership Achievement Award’, ‘Women of Pure Strength’ by Vodafone Foundation; ‘Iconic leader in nurturing culture and ecosystem for relevant innovation in developing countries’; ‘Phenomenal She’ by the Indian National Bar Association; and more recently, the ‘Devi Award’ by the New Indian Express.

-Ruchi leads strategic management, programme design, policy and operations at The Hunger Project.
+Ruchi leads strategic management, programme design, policy and operations at THP India.
 She also supervises the capacity building and MEL teams in the organisation.
 While at THP, she has mentored over 60 grassroots CBOs across multiple states on issues of women’s political leadership, adolescent girls’ empowerment, social justice, and local governance.
 Most recently, she has engaged with multiple stakeholders in Asia on advancing women’s political participation in local government institutions.
-Prior to joining THP, she worked on women’s rights and human rights issues in South Asia and South East Asia, with a short stint in advertising early in her career.
+Prior to joining THP India, she worked on women’s rights and human rights issues in South Asia and South East Asia, with a short stint in advertising early in her career.
 She is vitally interested in the intersections of gender with politics, religion, caste, and class.
-Ruchi holds a Master’s Degree in International Development from the School of International Service, American University, Washington DC.
-In 2012 she was awarded the Yale World Fellowship.
+Ruchi holds an MA in International Development from the School of International Service, American University, Washington DC.
+In 2012, she was awarded the Yale World Fellowship.

 Paritosh oversees finance, accounts and audits.
 Financial compliance of all grants and partners’ budgets are also monitored by him.
 He has over 18 years of experience in finance management of NGOs.
 He holds a BA of Commerce degree from Vidyasagar College, West Bengal.